NMoroney/SimilaritySorting/README.md

 ## Summary

 The online perceptual similarity experiment is a collaboration between [HP Labs](http://www8.hp.com/us/en/hp-labs/research/overview.html) and the [University of Minnesota](https://www-users.cs.umn.edu/~gmeyer/).
 The experiment is an extension of a [2017 summer intern project](https://newsblog.ext.hp.com/t5/HP-newsroom-blog/Summer-2017-interns-at-HP-Labs-Michael-Ludwig/ba-p/995) and builds on results to be presented at the [Materials 2018](http://www.imaging.org/site/IST/IST/Conferences/EI/EI_2018/Conference/C_MAAP.aspx) conference of the [Electronic Imaging Symposium](http://www.imaging.org/site/IST/IST/Conferences/EI/Symposium_Overview.aspx).
 The research topic is the perception of complex visual appearance in the context of 3D printing.
-The HP Labs contributors are Nathan Moroney, Ingeborg Tastl, Melanie Gottwals and Gary Dispoto.
+The HP Labs contributors are Nathan Moroney, Dr. Ingeborg Tastl, Melanie Gottwals and Gary Dispoto.
 The University of Minnesota contributors are Dr. Gary Meyer and Michael Ludwig.

 ## Sorting Experiment